 Because of their high-efficiency filtration abilities, HEPA filters are thick and can restrict airflow.
 It’s important to check with Service Experts Heating & Air Conditioning to verify your heating and cooling system can handle one.

 Media air cleaners are sturdier than basic air filters.
 They’re often four to five times wider—or more.
 This barrier mounts tightly against your HVAC equipment.

 Because its active surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.

 These filters stay fresher longer too, commonly between three to six months.

 There are a couple of electronic filtering systems you can use in your home.

-An electrostatic filter uses magnetically charged components to capture.
-These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
+An electrostatic filter uses magnetically charged substance to attract.
+These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
 Plus, they're also 30 times more effective than everyday filters.

 An electronic air cleaner applies a high-voltage magnetic charge to capture particles.

 Some can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And decrease ozone, a known lung irritant, created elsewhere in your home.
+And decrease ozone, a known lung irritant, made elsewhere in your home.